Castlevania: Aria of Sorrow

 SIO TEST 0 spawns the player here, with a broken HUD.
-Player can't get out of the room, Start button will just make the game stop and can't access statement menu (aka 2229).
+The player can't get out of the room, Start button will just make the game stop and can't access statement menu (aka 2229).
 Select button doesn't work.

-Strangely, pushing SELECT + B combo gives a blank white screen, making it hard to check functions and force players to reset.
+Strangely, pushing SELECT + B combo gives a blank white screen, making it hard to check functions and forcing the player to reset.

 SIO TEST 1, on the other hand, brings up a screen with ASCII art Japanese characters reading "transmission", and a menu for linking two games together via a GBA Link Cable.